Your study stay at HSWT

 Weihenstephan Campus

-Approximately 8 to 10 weeks before the start of the semester, we will let you know whether you will receive a room in the hall of residence.
-The Studierendenwerk will then send you a room offer, which you must accept within a few days.
-The first three months' rent and a rent deposit must be paid in advance.
-You will receive further information on room reservations directly from the Studierendenwerk when you receive your room offer.
+About 8 to 10 weeks before the start of the semester, you will find out whether a room is available for you.
+The Studierendenwerk will then send you an offer, which you must accept promptly.
+Three months' rent plus a deposit must be paid in advance.
+You will receive further information with the room offer.

 -